encoredev/examples/trello-clone/README.md

 ## Defining services

 With Encore you create a service by [defining one or more APIs](https://encore.dev/docs/primitives/services-and-apis#defining-apis) within a regular Go package.
-Encore recognizes this as a service, and uses the package name as the service name.
+Encore recognizes this as a service and uses the package name as the service name.

 When deploying, Encore automatically [provisions the required infrastructure](https://encore.dev/docs/deploy/infra) for each service.

 ## Using Databases with Encore

-Encore treats SQL databases as logical resources and natively supports **PostreSQL** databases.
+Encore treats SQL databases as logical resources and natively supports **PostgreSQL** databases.

 To start using a database you only need to [define the schema](https://encore.dev/docs/primitives/databases#defining-a-database-schema) by creating a migration file.
 Encore takes care of [provisioning the database](https://encore.dev/docs/primitives/databases#provisioning-databases), running new schema migrations during deploys, and connecting to it.